ahill818/ou-website/content/announcements/index.md

   image: ""

 ---
+<b>07/08/2024</b>
+Welcome Evan Sudler to the research group!
+Evan is pursuing his B.S. degree in Meteorology in the School of Meteorology at OU.
+Evan will be working on evaluating the skill of global AI-based weather forecast models for high-impact weather.

 <b>04/26/2024</b>

 Excited to announce three new members to the Hill Group at OU!
 Kelly Geiger (SUNY Albany), Hanna McDaniel (Florida State University), and Christian McGinty (University of Colorado - Boulder) will all be joining in the Fall as M.S. students!